 When I sat with the other #HoyasInUK to watch the exit poll results reveal an outcome few had considered to be within the realm of possibility, the mood that set in had an unshakeable familiarity.
 At that moment, seeing a fairly confident incumbent party miss a widely expected and poll-predicted victory, memories of November 9th, 2016 in the United States came rushing back.
 While the blow came more softly the second time around, it significantly impacted the way I understand the era of political unpredictability and uncertainty in which we are living.
 Spreading vastly on an international scale and bringing to the surface a sense of division and unrest, the tumultuous political climate which has become so apparent in the United States seemed to have cemented its presence in Europe one step further.
 While the Brexit vote had been taken to indicate a reinvigorated nationalism and a populace anxious to assert their cultural and political independence, the general election reflected a Britain unsure of its identity and path forward.
 The significance of this election, not only for the UK government but within the context of movements and elections over the past year, from the United States to France, seemed to have radically changed in an instant.
 Since returning home, I am curious to see what lies ahead for the UK, as well as how trends in international politics will continue to develop as a result of and in relation to the snap election.

 As I look back on my experience in the UK, I am so grateful to have been able to experience international politics and British history and culture in a way that would not have been possible otherwise, as well as gain a deeper understanding of the important relationship between the U.S. and the UK.
-I would like to thank the SFS and GU Politics (with a special shoutout to Hanna and Kayla) for opening the door to such a transformative and unforgettable experience.
+I would like to thank the SFS and GU Politics for opening the door to such a transformative and unforgettable experience.
 There is nothing quite like experiencing firsthand places you’ve previously only known through photographs and books, and I’m sure I will carry the knowledge and insights I have gained from this trip through the rest of my Georgetown career and into the future.